 Application for The Nell Meldahl Work-Study Scholarships

 You will be asked questions about your interest in PBI, your financial needs, and to submit a cv/resume and images of your work.
 Please read the application for more information.
 You will also be asked to indicate first through last choices for all workshops for each session in priority order.
-Please note the following considerations before you apply for a scholarship: Scholarship recipients are expected to arrive to early to PBI, by 10 a.m. on Saturday May 14.
+Please note the following considerations before you apply for a scholarship: Scholarship recipients are expected to arrive a day early to PBI, by 10 a.m. on Saturday May 1.
 For those who are flying, this will probably make it necessary to arrive during the afternoon of Friday, May 13.
 Scholarship recipients will depart PBI on Thursday, May 26, with the rest of the PBI participants.

 Nell Meldahl was an inspiring PBI instructor and conservator of Far-Eastern art who passed away far too early in her career.
 Her family and friends, with additional funds raised each year from the PBI auction and friends of PBI, have created a scholarship program in her honor to aid those who cannot afford PBI tuition.